-Glamping in Oregon – The Vintages Trailer Resort
+Glamping in Oregon at The Vintages RV Resort

 I am never going to be a good camper.
 For the sake of my children, however, I have tried — 3 times, actually.
 The thing I can’t get over, is the fact that a good night’s sleep seems to elude me.
 I will also admit to a need for certain creature comforts while on holiday, such as plentiful hot water, nice toiletries, good coffee, and a decent chair to sit in.
 That said, I do believe that camping is an important right of passage for kids, offering up a certain freedom that a hotel stay simply cannot.
-Perhaps that is why, while researching hotels near McMinnville, Oregon, I was so curious when I stumbled across The Vintages — a kitschy retro trailer resort.
-Holiday in Style, the Vintages tagline promised.
+Perhaps that is why, while researching hotels in the Willamette Valley, I was so curious when I stumbled across The Vintages Trailer Resort in Dayton, Oregon.
+Holiday in Style, the website promised, by overnighting in one of almost 3 dozen unique trailers.
 I was rather intrigued and eventually ended up booking an Airstream Bambi for our 2 night stay in Oregon Wine Country.
-Read on to learn more about our family glamping adventure.
+Read on to learn more about our family Oregon glamping adventure.

 About The Vintages Trailer Resort

-With 31 lovingly restored vintage trailers (Airstreams, Westwoods, Neutrons, Shastas and more), The Vintages provides an upscale trailer park experience.
+With 34 thoughtfully restored vintage trailers (Airstreams, Westwoods, Neutrons, Shastas and more), The Vintages in Dayton, Oregon provides a very upscale trailer park experience.
 The well equipped and whimsically decorated units include such luxury touches as L’Occitane toiletries, plush terry robes and slippers, locally sourced coffee, high quality linens, cruiser bikes and more.
-The resort has a small pool and hot tub, a gym, a communal clubhouse (that can be reserved for special events) and a nicely curated General Store (basic provisions, Oregon wines, fun souvenirs and party games).
+The resort has a small pool and hot tub, a gym, and a nicely curated General Store (basic provisions, Oregon wines, fun souvenirs and party games).

 One of the really nice things about The Vintages, is the fact that if you were simply looking for a short Oregon getaway, you could almost just show up with your clothes and be set.
-The trailers have pretty much everything you need including a gas BBQ, microwave, fridge, dishes and silverware, and even a flat screen TV*.
+The trailers have pretty much everything you need including a gas BBQ, microwave, fridge, dishes and silverware, and even a flat screen TV.
 Celebrating something?
-Add the Flock it to Me pink flamingos and champagne Shirley Temple package.
-Too tired after yesterday’s overzealous Oregon pinot tastings to make breakfast?
+Add the Rose all Day pink flamingos package.
+Too tired to cook dinner?
+Add the Pizza and Pints package.
+Don’t want to worry about breakfast?
 Book the Rise and Shine BBQ breakfast casserole and mimosa package.
-Don’t feel like cooking dinner?
-Grab a cruiser bike and ride over the little wooden bridge into the town of Dayton where you will find several well reviewed restaurants.

 Where is this Oregon Trailer Park for Glampers?